andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 It allows us to tweak an application in any way we need to ready it for a new environment.
 We can keep those changes in a diff that can be cherry-picked into future versions of the product.

-==The looming danger with any shift in environment is if the application's behavior changes as we move it from one environment to another.== If we can't take a version running in production and debug it on a developer's workstation, it makes it much harder to fix problems.
+<mark>The looming danger with any shift in environment is if the application's behavior changes as we move it from one environment to another.</mark> If we can't take a version running in production and debug it on a developer's workstation, it makes it much harder to fix problems.
 We can introduce bugs that only show up in certain environments, most dangerously production environments.
-Because of this danger we want to ==ensure that the same code runs in production as it does everywhere else==.
+Because of this danger we want to <mark>ensure that the same code runs in production as it does everywhere else</mark>.

 The problem with environmental branches is the very flexibility that makes them so appealing.
 Since we can change any aspect of the code in those diffs, we can easily introduce configuration patches that lead to varied behavior and the bugs that come with them.

-As a result, many organizations wisely insist on an iron rule that once an executable is compiled, it must be the same executable that runs in every environment. ==If configuration changes are required they must be isolated through mechanisms such as explicit configuration files or environment variables.==
+As a result, many organizations wisely insist on an iron rule that once an executable is compiled, it must be the same executable that runs in every environment. <mark>If configuration changes are required they must be isolated through mechanisms such as explicit configuration files or environment variables.</mark>

 Keep any environmental changes minimal, and don't use source branching to apply them.
-The general rule of thumb is that you should be able to check out any version of the product and run it in any environment, so ==anything that changes purely due to different deployment environments shouldn't be in source control==.
+The general rule of thumb is that you should be able to check out any version of the product and run it in any environment, so <mark>anything that changes purely due to different deployment environments shouldn't be in source control</mark>.
 There is an argument for storing combinations of default parameters in source control, but each version of an application should be able to switch between these different configurations as needed based on a dynamic factor such as environment variables.

 Environment Branches are an example of using source branching as a [poor man's modular architecture](https://martinfowler.com/articles/branching-patterns.html#importance-modularity).
 If an application needs to run in different environments, the ability to switch between different environments needs to be first-class part of its design.